davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 that every stable target modifier be exposed via Cargo to be usable in practice.

 ↩ [*Proposal*][proposal]

+## Should `rust-src` be a default component?
+[unresolved-rust-src]: #should-rust-src-be-a-default-component

+Ensuring `rust-src` is a default component reduces friction for users, and CI, who have to otherwise need to install the component manually the first time they use `build-std`.

+On the other hand this increases their storage and bandwidth costs, plus bandwidth costs for the project.
+The impact on usability is limited for the user to once per toolchain as the component persists through updates.

+↩ [*Vendored rust-src*][vendored-rust-src]

 # Future possibilities
 [future-possibilities]: #future-possibilities